TFong1/Cyclistic/README.md

 ![Total Ridership by Weekday](./total-ridership-by-weekday-categories.png)

+Again, it seems that our member riders have consistent utilization numbers throughout the week.
+Casual riders have a more varied usage.
+Fridays, Saturdays, and Sundays seem to be the most popular days among casual riders.

 ## Recommendations

 ### Recommendation #1

+Based on the number of riders on Friday, Saturday, and Sunday (Chart #4), we can hold special membership drive events on the weekends.
+Our analysis shows that casual riders tend to ride on the weekends.
+This is a great opportunity to employ marketing campaigns during this weekend to maximize the chance to convert some of our casual riders to members.

+Instead of relying on general awareness to gain ridership, we can utilize a social media campaign to convince casual riders to become members.
+Perhaps showing casual riders the benefits of becoming a member on social media platforms may convince them to purchase memberships.

 ### Recommendation #2

+Based on our analysis of total ridership by month (Chart #3), all riders (including casual riders) tend to utilize our services during the summer months, especially June and July.
+This is also presents a great opportunity to hold membership campaigns to convert casual riders to members.

 ### Recommendation #3

+Based on our analysis of the average length of a single trip by weekday and month (Charts #1 and #2), casual riders have a tendency of taking longer trips than members.
+We could offer a rewards or incentives program for members who utilize our bikes.
+This may entice casual members to become members.

 ## Presentation

 [PowerPoint Slides](./Cyclistic-Deliverables.pptx)

 ## Change Log

 [Change Log](./Cyclistic-Change-Log.xlsx)